peterrenshaw/wsd/docs/README.md

 * auto install of latest version of python requests

 2018DEC05
+* add tools.dt_new_date
+  read the date dictionary, build the date, return no error handling (yet)

 * clean up code tools.py, se.py

 * results: on the command line lets do the following: